decentraland/old-documentation/_posts/development-guide/2018-01-03-event-handling.md

 ## Create custom events

 For scenes that include complex logic like games, it makes sense to create custom events.
-For example, in a game you might define a custom event called _loose_ and send it whenever a player looses, you can then subscribe different functions to whenever this event occurs.
+For example, in a game you might define a custom event called _lose_ and send it whenever a player loses, you can then subscribe different functions to whenever this event occurs.

 To enable custom events, you must first create a custom event subscriber and import it into your scene, as described below.